Akash-Shaji/Hospital-Management-System/README.txt

 Additional Points

+-replace the password field in the mysql.connector.connect line.

 -Some of the code might have to be commented out
 eg: The drop database line must be commented out unless there is a need to reset the database The create databases and create tables command must be commented out after set up